RedisLabs/redislabs-docs/content/rv/administration/setup_and_editing/creating-subscription.md

 1. Setup - Configure the general settings of the new subscription.
 2. Sizing - Describe the specification of the databases you want to provision.
-After this step, Redis Cloud Pro will calculate the optimal configuration and required infrastructure.
+After this step, Redis Cloud Pro calculates the optimal configuration and required infrastructure.
-3. Review and Create - You will be presented with the required infrastructure and the subscription price.
+3. Review and Create - You are shown the required infrastructure and the subscription price.
 Enter your payment method and you are pretty much done.
 4. Provisioning - Automatically set up the relevant infrastructure and